stclib/STC/README.md

 News
 ----
+**VERSION 2.X RELEASED**: There are two main breaking changes from V1.X.
+- STC V2.X uses a different way to instantiate templated containers which is not compatible with v1.X.
+- c_forauto, c_forvar, c_forscope are now renamed to **c_auto**, **c_autovar**, and **c_autoscope**.
+There is also a **c_exitauto** macro, which breaks out of an auto-block.
+The auto name refers to the original meaning of auto keyword in C, namely automatic stack allocated variable, however now it covers automatic resource (de)allocation in general.

-**VERSION 2.X RELEASED**: This main version uses a different way to instantiate templated containers, and is not compatible with v1.X, however the usage is otherwise compatible with v1.X.
-The new style has multiple advantages, e.g. implementation does no longer contain long macro definitions to generate code.
+The new teplate instantiation style has multiple advantages, e.g. implementation does not contain long macro definitions for code generation.
 Also, specfiying template arguments is more user friendly and flexible.

 Introduction
 ------------